krasimir/riew/README.md

 ### constants

-We have three constants which we can use together with the [state](https://github.com/krasimir/riew#chan) method of the channel to identify what's the current state of it.
+We have three constants which we can use together with the [state](https://github.com/krasimir/riew#chan) method of the channel to identify what's the current state.

 * `OPEN` - channel is open
 * `CLOSED` - channel is closed but we it still has items in it.
 * `ENDED` - channel is closed and empty

-The two options for [subscription](https://github.com/krasimir/riew#sub) strategies:
+The two options for [subscription](https://github.com/krasimir/riew#sread) strategies (when we set `listen` option to `true`):

 * `ALL_REQUIRED` - notify the subscriber only if all the source channels have value.
 * `ONE_OF` - notify the subscriber if at least one of the source channels have value.